| Written by Mark Buzinkay

 Safety training and feedback are at the core of improved safety behaviour.
 One aspect still stands out: promoting pride in work completed without accidents and motivating members through frequent and effective training meetings.
 Individuals who are part of an effectively trained team take pride in their company if projects are completed with an excellent safety record.
 (19)

-One way to motivate for safety training is gaining buy-in.
+One way to motivate people to participate in safety training is by gaining buy-in.
 A promising strategy is to focus on what’s in it for every participant.
 If a safety program’s purpose is not clear or benefits the company only, many members won’t take the training seriously.
-An effective program presents how safety programs impact workers – for instance going home to families safely may outweigh the HSEQ managers campaign of zero accidents for the individual worker.
-The personal benefit must be bigger than the perceived inconvenience and the consequences of a potential accident obvious.
+An effective program presents how safety programs impact workers – for instance, going home to families safely may outweigh the HSEQ manager's campaign of zero accidents for the individual worker.
+The personal benefit must be bigger than the perceived inconvenience, and the consequences of a potential accident must be obvious.
 Questions like “What are the short-term and long-term effects for the individual if the safety precautions are not taken seriously?” prompt more active engagement.
-Consequently, safety drills will be taken motivated with the intent to improve, independently of being announced or sudden.
+Consequently, safety drills will be motivated to improve, regardless of whether they are announced or not.

 High motivation, continuous practice and readiness for unexpected situations are best achieved when using behavioural objectives.
-Once the safety training’s purpose has been designed around the employee’s needs, learning outcomes must be decided.
+Once the purpose of safety training has been designed around the employees' needs, learning outcomes must be decided.
 Goals and training objectives are critical to the training process and should be recorded to show improvements.
-This will further motivate members to participate in emergency response training to break another record, also by observing the differences between members or groups.
+This will further motivate members to participate in emergency response training to break another record, as well as observe the differences between members or groups.

 Learn more about electronic mustering.